Do I need a minimum balance on my card to ride Muni?

 - Senior/youth/disabled cards: $0.75

-If you have Muni passes or ride books loaded onto your Clipper card, there is no minimum cash value balance required.
+If you have Muni passes loaded on your Clipper card, no minimum cash value balance is required.

 Do I need to tag my card even if I have a monthly pass?

-Regardless of whether you use cash, 10-ride book or a monthly pass, you must tag your card to a Muni vehicle or station entry gate every time you board.
+Regardless of whether you use cash value or a monthly pass, you must tag your card to a Muni vehicle or station entry gate every time you board.
 Your tag is your proof of payment.

 Should I ask for a transfer when I board a Muni vehicle?
 How can I prove that I paid?